arkoc/blog/content/posts/the-history-of-interop.md

 Let's say Bob has 1 BTC and Alice has 10 LTC, and they want to exchange assets.

-1. Bob generates some random data—a secret—and calculates HASH(S)
+1. Bob generates some random data — a secret — and calculates `HASH(secret)`
 2. He then creates a Bitcoin P2SH transaction with a script that allows spending that UTXO if the secret is provided (it compares with the hash, as Bitcoin scripting lets you calculate the hash), or, if a specified timelock expires, Bob can spend this UTXO to get his funds back.
 3. Alice sees this transaction in Bitcoin, showing that Bob is willing to do an exchange with her.
-She copies HASH(S) from Bob's step 2 transaction and creates a transaction in the Litecoin network under the same condition, except now if the secret is provided, funds will go to Bob.
+She copies `HASH(secret)` from Bob's step 2 transaction and creates a transaction in the Litecoin network under the same condition, except now if the secret is provided, funds will go to Bob.
 4. Once Bob observes this, he reveals the secret by making a public transaction to spend that UTXO in Litecoin.
 5. As the secret becomes public, Alice uses this secret and spends the UTXO in the Bitcoin network.